 Between 5 and 25 % - The Full Text Paper is not Assigned a Full Text Paper ID and it is immediately sent back to the authors for the content revision

 More than 25 % - The Full Text Paper is rejected without editorial review.
 The authors are advised to revise the plagiarized parts of the Full Text Paper and resubmit it as a fresh Full Text Paper.

 It may happen that Original Full Text Paper is not freely accessible to Full Text Paper indexing services due to restrictions by programmers, journals or publishers; in that case, it may not be possible to detect plagiarism / duplicate publication in a Full Text Paper.

-Only the Full Text Papers that follow the rules and are written in A+ English will be considered for publication.
+Only the Full Text Papers that abide by the journal's regulations and are written in standard (internationally acceptable) English will be considered for publication.

 Committee on Publication Ethics (COPE, 2019).
 Principles of Transparency and Best Practices Retrieve from